Insider Tips From Local Experts

 Ride the Rim: The South Rim’s free shuttle bus system will take you to all the most popular viewpoints.
 Though not a tour, the bus is the best way to access all the South Rim has to offer, including hiking trails, scenic views, historic buildings, museums and information centers.
 The buses run on compressed natural gas, so they have fewer emissions to harm people and the environment.

 Watch the Big Screen: The Grand Canyon IMAX Theatre gives you a full-on sensory experience of the Canyon.
-Catch “Grand Canyon: The Hidden Secrets” and find yourself so immersed in the action that you can practically feel the spray as the camera runs the Colorado River rapids.
+Catch “Grand Canyon: Rivers of Time” and find yourself so immersed in the action that you can practically feel the spray as the camera runs the Colorado River rapids.
 The theater is located within the National Geographic Visitors Center on the South Rim.

 Go Hiking & Camping: Many say that to truly experience the Grand Canyon, you must traverse her challenging trails and sleep outside under her brilliant blanket of stars.
 You can make that dream come true on both the North and South rims, which offer a variety of trails and campgrounds.
 If you’re not a regular hiker, stick with the rim trails.
 They tend to be smoother and flatter, offering spectacular views without much exertion.
-Experienced hikers will enjoy descending into the Canyon’s rocky depths.
+Experienced hikers in excellent health will enjoy descending into the Canyon’s rocky depths.
 As you descend through Ponderosa Pine forests and onto the desert Canyon floor, you’ll pass through an amazing geologic “time tunnel” that offers an unparalleled glimpse into the region’s past.
-Plan ahead and stay overnight and Phantom Ranch before tackling the hike out.
+Plan ahead and stay overnight and Phantom Ranch before tackling the hike out (accommodations are extremely limited and reservations are required).

 Raft the Mighty Colorado: White-water rafting on the Colorado River is the ultimate Grand Canyon adventure.
 Single and multi-day rafting excursions with professional outfitters offer breathtaking scenery, magnificent side hikes and adrenaline-pumping white-water rapids.